Get Involved

 Public Health

-The Public Health campaign will be working on increasing basic healthcare access and expanding the scope of health education to UCSD undergraduate students.
+The Public Health campaign will be working on addressing basic healthcare needs and expanding the scope of health education to UCSD undergraduate students.

 Urban Development & Transportation Justice